-Despite this, many logistics professionals are intimidated by intermodal because of the unknowns with how the process and pricing work.
+Despite this, many logistics professionals are intimidated by intermodal transportation because of the unknowns with how the process and pricing work.

-While intermodal has operational differences to truckload, rates are typically structured and calculated the same way by your freight brokerage services.
+While intermodal transportation has operational differences to truckload, rates are typically structured and calculated the same way by your freight brokerage services.

 Just as with most full truckload agreements, a rail shipment’s costs are calculated based off a cost per mile, or flat rate.
 For rail, this flat rate is determined by the ramp to ramp distance and available capacity on the line haul.

 Intermodal rates can get more complicated once secondary modes and storage fees are incorporated.
 This is why many shippers chose to work with 3PLs for intermodal execution.
 3PLs can bundle costs into a singular price, taking the complexity out of the equation.

 Looking at how an intermodal shipment is executed explains a lot about how the rates are structured; there is a lot going on behind every shipment that directly affects costs.
 In addition to the line-haul rate, here are other costs tied into intermodal spend:

 - Drayage fees

 Drayage is an added cost that carriers must account for when quoting an intermodal rate.
 Drayage is defined as the transport of goods over a short distance.
 It involves using equipment to move a shipping container from either a ship or rail line and transferring it to a yard for storage or to a truck for delivery.